umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v9.md

 The main folder where the Umbraco CMS resides in, is the `/umbraco` one inside your project.

 Some of the contents change when you upgrade Umbraco, and will even be deleted and re-added on a clean and rebuild!
-No part of your implementation or third party packages installed should update these folder.
+No part of your implementation or third party packages installed should update these folders.

 From the gitignore above we can see that the content that will change when you upgrade Umbraco and be deleted and re-added on clean and rebuild are: